Nickzhou10/Text_Classification_With_Huggingface_BERTs/README.md

 **Note:** Due to the Non-Disclosure Agreement, data cannot be provided in this repository.

-Is my very first open-source project, so...
+Anyway, it's my very first open-source project, so...

 🌟 **If you find this project useful or interesting, please consider giving it a star!
 It helps me know that I'm on the right track.** 🌟